udda/multiload-ng/README.md

 Bitcoin address: **17BU3bPadWhmMwVe1heCs77wAY5SCMZJw8**

 Here is a direct donate link.
-GitHub does not allow `bitcoin:` URI scheme, so you'll have to copy and paste it into yout Bitcoin client:
+GitHub does not allow `bitcoin:` URI scheme, so you'll have to copy and paste it into your Bitcoin client:
 **bitcoin:17BU3bPadWhmMwVe1heCs77wAY5SCMZJw8?label=Multiload-ng%20Donation**

 Alternatively, you can scan this QR code with any Bitcoin app: